wp-plugins/the-casengo-chat-widget/readme.txt

 "We've opted for Casengo from day one, as it is a very user-friendly Cloud customer service app with an attractive pricing model," says Philippe Joly, founder of Yelo , one of Casengo's happy customers.
 "Casengo allows us to centralize all customer enquiries - whether through email, chat or social media - in one single inbox.
 This is critical for providing excellent service to our users.
 The Casengo app is plug and play: setting up the account took us hardly two minutes, and installation of the Wordpress Live Chat widget was just as easy."

-"We decided to use Casengo mainly because we’d be able to get started right away.
+"We decided to use Casengo mainly because we'd be able to get started right away.
 You hardly need any technical knowledge to get this app running." - Dorians Hofs, Parfumswinkel.nl

 "I downloaded the Casengo plugin for Wordpress.
 The contact button appeared in one go, and I was able to change both its text and colour to match our corporate identity.
 Brilliant!" - Davy van de Haar, BeLikeUs